datacarpentry/genomics-workshop/index.md

 >
 {: .solution}

-### Genomics Workshop with Pipelines and R
+### Genomics Workshop with Pipeline Workflow and R

-This version includes an introduction to the command line, bioinformatics analysis at the command line, the development and automation of bioinformatics pipelines, and visualization using R **VERIFY THIS**.
+This 3-day version includes an introduction to the command line, bioinformatics analysis at the command line, the development and automation of bioinformatics pipelines, and visualization using R **VERIFY THIS**.